esciencecenter-digital-skills/research-software-support/modules/researchsoftware/exercise-research-life-cycle.md

 ### Pick a piece of software

-Think of a piece of software you have used, contributed to or developed in a research context.
+Think of a piece of software you have heard about, used, contributed to or developed in a research context.

 The following research software can also be used as examples: